Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-\paragraph{Segmentation Models with Integrated Adversarial Domain Discrimination} Moreover, a similar adversarial loss can also be performed intrinsically on the segmentation model features as illustrated in Figure~\ref{fig:Figure3_GAN_application_pipelines}(c).
-Such an approach can benefit domain adaptation and domain generalisation by enforcing the segmentation model to learn to base its prediction on domain invariant feature representations~\cite{kamnitsas2017unsupervised}.
+\paragraph{Segmentation Models with Integrated Adversarial Domain Discrimination} Moreover, a similar adversarial loss can also be performed internally on the segmentation model features as illustrated in Figure~\ref{fig:Figure3_GAN_application_pipelines}(c).
+Such an approach can benefit unsupervised domain adaptation and domain generalisation by enforcing the segmentation model to learn to base its prediction on domain-invariant feature representations~\citep{kamnitsas2017unsupervised}.